Excel Logical Functions (Table of Contents)

 Things to Remember

-- The logical functions should be implemented in various context to understand there full capability.
+- The logical functions should be implemented in various contexts to understand their full capability.

-- Difference in available features in logical functions for different versions of Excel should be checked.
+- The difference in available features in logical functions for different versions of Excel should be checked.

 - Each of the argument in a logical function should be studied in order to understand its role and significance.